Find out about programmes where you can help other students with their studies—or get some assistance yourself.

 Van drivers transport students with mobility impairments around campus.
 Drivers need a reliable attitude, empathy for students and a commitment to providing access and support to students with impairments.

 Academic Support Workers undertake study related-assistance enabling students with impairments to fully access the academic environment.

 Pacific Island Law Mentoring Programme

 This programme supports all Pacific Island students studying Law by providing additional tutorials, mentoring support and study skills sessions.
 Being a mentor involves meeting with one or two students on a casual basis, usually once a week for an hour.
 Mentors are recruited at the beginning of each trimester.
-These roles are approved for Wellington Plus and VILP.
+These roles are approved for Wellington Plus and WILP.